-While cleaning out the basement in preparation for a yard sale, I was emptying out some totes that I had packed full of random things and came across something I wrote on a loose piece of paper; something I had written the year I was sick….so I figured I would share…
+While cleaning out the basement in preparation for a yard sale, I was emptying out some totes that I had packed full of random things and came across something I wrote on a loose piece of paper; something I had written late 2008, the year I was sick….so I figured I would share…

 When I look at my life, sometimes I don’t know what to think.
 I know I’m not normal….but that’s okay, no one really is.
 Besides, what does it mean to have a “normal life” anyways?
 No one has a perfect life.
 Perfect would be dull and predictable…who wants to live like that?
 I don’t.
 Sure, I’ve made some bad choices throughout the years, but I have also made some good choices too.
 Who hasn’t had their fair share of both good and bad choices?
 It’s what life is all about; being proud of the good and learning from the bad.
 I figured, if I didn’t make the choices that I did “back when”, then where would I be today?
 Would my life be better or worse off had those decisions I made been different?
 Sometimes I listen to other people sit and complain how their lives are going nowhere and how unhappy they are with where they are in their life – – – here’s an idea – Change!!
 We all have the ability to make changes in our lives; it just takes a mind set and the will power to do it.